 Do you want to be a colleague who is respected and comes across as reliable?
-Set your limits by setting your priorities and do expectations management.
+Set your limits by setting your priorities and doing expectations management.
 Communicate clearly about what you can and cannot do and when.
 By communicating assertively, people know what to expect from you.

 Final thoughts + recommendation